Pebble Beach Concours d'Elegance: History

 The 2006 event saw 175 cars lining the 18th green and hole of Pebble Beach Golf Links with 25 judged classes, with cars brought to Pebble Beach from 27 states and 13 countries (including the U.S.).
 The event describes itself as "Exhibiting prewar and postwar automobiles along with the latest in concept car designs, the Pebble Beach Concours d'Elegance is the premiere concours in the world."

-24 of the 175 cars in the field come from outside the U.S, representing Italy, England, France, Switzerland, Australia, China, Germany, Mexico, Czech Republic, Netherlands, and the Philippines.
+24 of the 175 cars in the field come from outside the U.S., representing Italy, England, France, Switzerland, Australia, China, Germany, Mexico, Czech Republic, Netherlands, and the Philippines.
 The total estimated cost of the vehicles spread across the 18th fairway at the 2006 event was US$200 million.
 From 227 cars in 2005, the 2006 event had a field reduced to 175 cars.
 Organizers said the change was made to allow more time to judge each car.

 In 2009, the Pebble Beach Concours included classic motorcycles for the first time under the theme of pre-1959 British Motorcycles.

 The Concours received the 2011 Motoring Event of the Year award by the International Historic Motoring Awards.

 With the 2020 event being scrapped by the COVID-19 pandemic, the 70th was deferred to 2021.

 Each year's Pebble Beach Concours honors a featured marque (manufacturer), coachbuilder, or type.
 Though the original European "Concours d'Elegance" events of the early 20th century focused on then-new cars and coachwork, the modern Concours show circuit focuses primarily on classic and vintage collector cars.

 The competitive field

 1930 Bentley Speed Six Nutting Coupe, 2009 Concours.
 This car once belonged to Woolf Barnato, Kimberley diamond heir and three-time winner of the 24 Hours of Le Mans race.

 Prospective entrants must submit an application for each car, and the Concours field is selected from each year's pool of applicants.
 Many collectors spend years and hundreds of thousands of dollars purchasing and restoring a car in hopes of being chosen.
 Once a car is accepted to the Concours, it cannot again be entered in the event for ten years, with three exceptions; the ownership of the car has changed, the car has been restored, or if the featured marque is obscure, the Concours car selection committee can reach out to invite cars of varying restoration quality—or cars that have previously been entered in the Concours—in order to provide a healthy representation of the marque for exhibition.

 Many of the competing cars are valued in the hundreds of thousands of dollars, and more recently into the millions of dollars.
-For this reason, along with its remarkable setting and amenities, the Pebble Beach Concours is considered the premier concours in the world, and is the centerpiece of over 50 related events spanning over a week, including vintage racing cars running at the Rolex Monterey Motorsports Reunion (formerly called the Monterey Historic Automobile Races) conducted at nearby WeatherTech Raceway Laguna Seca, as well as classic car auctions.
+For this reason, along with its setting and amenities, the Pebble Beach Concours is considered the premier concours in the world, and is the centerpiece of over 50 related events spanning over a week, including vintage racing cars running at the Rolex Monterey Motorsports Reunion (formerly called the Monterey Historic Automobile Races) conducted at nearby WeatherTech Raceway Laguna Seca, as well as classic car auctions.